AdguardTeam/AdGuardHome/HACKING.md

  *  Avoid spaces between patterns of the same `case` condition.

+ *  Don't use the option `-q` of the command `ls`.
+Some systems that use the Busybox version of `ash` don't support it.

  *  `export` and `readonly` should be used separately from variable assignment, because otherwise failures in command substitutions won't stop the script.
     That is, do this: